Free Trial

 What is Zacks Small/Mid Cap Core Portfolio ETF's current short interest?

-Short interest is the volume of Zacks Small/Mid Cap Core Portfolio ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 1,900 shares of SMIZ short.
+Short interest is the volume of Zacks Small/Mid Cap Core Portfolio ETF shares that have been sold short but have not yet been covered or closed out.
+As of June 15th, traders have sold 2,900 shares of SMIZ short.
+0.08% of Zacks Small/Mid Cap Core Portfolio ETF's shares are currently sold short.
 Learn More on Zacks Small/Mid Cap Core Portfolio ETF's current short interest.

 Is Zacks Small/Mid Cap Core Portfolio ETF's short interest increasing or decreasing?